 Class 2

 Class 2 e-bikes also have a top motor speed of 20mph (although it is possible to ride them faster if your legs are strong enough).
-The main difference between classes 1 and 2 is that class 2 bikes have a throttle, usually a thumb paddle or twist grip on the handlebar, that will propel the bike forward without any help from the rider.
+The main difference between classes 1 and 2 is that class 2 bikes have a throttle, usually a thumb paddle or twist grip on the handlebars, that will propel the bike forward without any help from the rider.
 If you've ever ridden an electric scooter, you'll be familiar with the system.
 Class 2 ebikes also have a pedal assist option with different levels of power, depending on your preference.
 They are usually allowed in bike lanes and multi-use paths, but there are exceptions in certain states and localities.

 Class 3

 Class 3 electric bikes take it up another notch with a higher speed limit.
 These bikes can have a throttle (or not) and pedal assist, with the throttle limited to 20 mph and the pedal assist up to 28 mph.
 If your legs can push one of these heavy bikes faster than 28mph, kudos to you, but you won't get any help from the motor after 28 mph.
 There are typically more restrictions regarding who can ride them and where.
 You may be required to wear a bike helmet, and in many states, anyone under a certain age is not allowed to ride a class 3 e-bike unless they are a passenger, and they are not always allowed on bike paths.
 However, it is ultimately up to the discretion of the local government, so be sure to check regulations before heading out.
+A new California law requires Class 3 bikes not to have an active throttle, so bikes sold within the state need to have the throttle disabled if you want pedal assistance up to 28 mph.

 Credit: Joshua Hutchens